reeshikeshkumar/supply-chain-analytics/README.md

 ---

-*Built with Python, SQL, Tableau, and Prophet for end-to-end Supply Chain Analytics.*
+*Built with Python, SQL, Power BI, and Prophet for end-to-end Supply Chain Analytics.*